Cardiovascular Biomechanics and A.I. Laboratory |

 from 4D clinical fetal echocardiography.
 This model modelled spatially

-varying myofiber orientations, both passive hyperelastic
+varying myofiber orientations, both passive hyperelastic tissue mechanical

-tissue mechanical properties and active tension, and a fetal Windkessel model.
-We validated that our FEM model
+properties and active tension, and a fetal Windkessel model.
+We validated

-reflected the cardiac motion imaged from ultrasound scans closely.
-We then
+that our FEM model reflected the cardiac motion imaged from ultrasound scans

-become HLHS.
-We strive to understand the biomechanics of this disease. � Schematic of the
+HLHS.
+We strive to understand the biomechanics of this disease.

 finite element model of the fetal left ventricle.
-Sample output from the FEM Effect of (A-C) LV wall
+Sample output from the FEM Effect of (A-C) LV

-PV loop, (B,E) temporal-peak, spatial-averaged circumferential strain and
+(B,E) temporal-peak, spatial-averaged circumferential strain and longitudinal

-longitudinal strain, and (C,F) temporal-peak, spatial-averaged myocardial
+strain, and (C,F) temporal-peak, spatial-averaged myocardial stress in the

-stress in the fiber direction.
+fiber direction.
 From

 our modelling results, Fetal aortic stenosis alone elevated pressures by